src-run/serferals/README.md

 # [src-run] serferals

-## Overview

 [Welcome](https://src.run/go/readme_welcome)!
 The `src-run/serferals` package provides a CLI application for looking-up and organizing media files, with support for movies and tv shows.

-### JTT
+## JTT

 This package represents a single project within a [large collection](https://src.run/go/explore) of open-source code released